dhaanpaa-lab0/smfaman/README.md

 │   └── cache/             # Cache management
 │       ├── cache.go       # Cache implementation
 │       └── cache_test.go  # Cache tests
-├── frontend/              # Vendored frontend assets
-│   ├── bootstrap/         # Bootstrap library files
-│   ├── bootswatch/        # Bootswatch theme files
-│   └── jquery/            # jQuery library files
-├── examples/
+├── frontend/              # Vendored frontend assets (used for testing and is ephemeral) │   ├── bootstrap/         # Bootstrap library files (used for testing and is ephemeral) │   ├── bootswatch/        # Bootswatch theme files (used for testing and is ephemeral) │   └── jquery/            # jQuery library files (used for testing and is ephemeral) ├── examples/
 │   └── frontend.yaml      # Example configuration
 ├── main.go                # Entry point